espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 .. only:: not esp8266

-    Note that the {IDF_TARGET_NAME} ROM loader returns the md5sum as 32 hex encoded ASCII bytes, whereas the software loader returns the md5sum as 16 raw data bytes of MD5 followed by 2 status bytes.
+    Note that the {IDF_TARGET_NAME} ROM loader returns the md5sum as 32 hex encoded ASCII bytes, whereas the stub loader returns the md5sum as 16 raw data bytes of MD5 followed by 2 status bytes.

 SPI Configuration Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^